snurdal/Adapter_HTML/README.md

 I have also tested the API endpoints using Postman to verify that the JSON responses are returned correctly and formatted as expected.
 ![Postman Request and Response](README/Postman_a.png)

----
-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with improvements, bug fixes, or ideas.